matrix-org/matrix-spec-proposals/drafts/use_cases.rst

 Public Room Search Screen
  What's visible:
   - The current search text.
-  - The homeserver being searched.
+  - The homeserver being searched (defaults to the HS the client is connected to).
   - The results of the current search with enough results to fill the screen with # users and alias + room name + room topic.
  What you can do: